What Are the Side Effects of Statins?

 Many people choose to take coenzyme Q10 (CoQ10) along with their statins.
 It’s a naturally occurring enzyme, which means your body makes it.
 Statins may lower the amount of CoQ10 in your body, though.
 Although there is no research to prove it yet, some people believe that CoQ10 supplements may help reduce muscle aches.
 If you choose to take CoQ10 supplements, be sure to tell your doctor so it can be added to your medication list.

-When statins started becoming popular, rumors started that people who took them were more likely to get Alzheimer’s disease.
+When statins started becoming popular, rumors began that people who took them were more likely to get Alzheimer’s disease.
 Several studies done over the past 2 decades didn’t find this.
 In fact, they proved the opposite.

 People didn't have a higher risk of dementia or Alzheimer’s disease if they took statins, and taking statins could actually help decrease the risk in some groups, such as people with heart failure.
 People with Alzheimer’s disease or mixed dementia might see an improvement in their dementia while on statins.